 Pass through the (listed) 18th century façade and you’ll find yourself in a gorgeous courtyard, worn-smooth cobbles underfoot, chestnut trees dangling overhead.
 The modern, glass-walled building on the left is Café Bravo, designed by American artist Dan Graham and architecturally realised in collaboration with Hanne Nalbach.
 It’s a great place for a breakfast or lunch, even if you’re not visiting the gallery.

-Behind lies the restored factory-cum-art-space, which together with the white-cube style exhibition hall added by Berlin architect Hans Düttmann, consists of a whopping 2,000 square meters, extending over five floors.
-(Included in that figure are six artist studios, located in the front side wings).
+Behind lies the restored factory-cum-art-space, which together with the white-cube style exhibition hall added by Berlin architect Hans Düttmann, consists of more than 2,000 square meters, extending over five floors.

 Testament to its commitment to stay at the edgier end of art spectrum, KW has no permanent collection, but instead acts as a “testing ground” for emerging artists (many from Berlin and Germany), and as an exhibition space for international works.
 Over the years it has hosted a slew of major names from Doug Aitken and Dinos & Jake Chapman to Paul Pfeiffer, Santiago Sierra and Keren Cytter.

 There are often additional events at KW such as talks, screenings or concerts, and the gallery enjoys close links with other international spaces with a similar ethos – the P.S.1/MoMA in New York, for example, and the Venice Biennale.
-In 1997 the KW initiated their own Biennale, which is still going strong.
-In fact the 6th edition - sponsored by KW – started on June 11th and will run until August 8th.
+In 1998 the KW initiated their own Biennale, which is still going strong.
+In fact the 8th edition – organised by KW – started on May 29th and ran until August 3rd 2014.
 More details on specific exhibitions and happenings can be found here.

 U6: Oranienburger Tor / U8 Rosenthaler Platz